This list includes all the companies showing more than ten consecutive years with a dividend increase.

 Beware: Not All Achievers are Great Companies

 There are myriads of investing studies showing that dividend growth stocks usually outperform the stock market.
 You can find plenty of evidence here and there.
 However, this doesn’t mean that because you pick a dividend grower for your portfolio, it will do well.
-In fact, when you compare the Invesco Dividend Achievers ETF against the SPDR S&P 500 (SPY) total return since 2006, you will get a little surprise:
+In fact, when you compare the Invesco Dividend Achievers ETF against the SPDR S&P 500 (SPY) total return over the past 10 years, you will get a little surprise:

 That’s right, the dividend achievers have underperformed the S&P 500.
 By allowing all companies with only 10 years of consecutive dividend increases in your index, you obviously allow some rotten apples to be in your basket as well.